Southwest Florida International Airport: Planning and construction

+Opening and early years

+When the airport opened in 1983, Southwest Florida Regional Airport was served by Air Florida Commuter (operated by Finair Express), Continental Airlines, Delta Air Lines, Eastern Air Lines, Northwest Orient Airlines, Ozark Air Lines, Pan Am, Republic Airlines, and United Airlines.
+Delta Air Lines operated the first flight.
+By 1985, American Airlines, People Express, Provincetown-Boston Airlines, Southern Express, and USAir were also serving the airport.

+In 1986, American Trans Air (later known as ATA) began service to Fort Myers with flights to Indianapolis International Airport, which was the first scheduled service for that airline.

+The airport received its first international flight in February 1984 with a direct flight from Toronto operated by Wardair Canada.
+With increasing demand for international service, a small U.S. Customs facility was built within the original terminal on the lower level of Concourse B.

-The airport was renamed Southwest Florida International Airport in 1993, though it had hosted international flights since 1984 and U.S. Customs since 1987.
-The name change coincided with the completion of a 55,000 square foot Federal Inspection facility annexed to the original terminal's Concourse A. The runway was also lengthened to 12,000 ft (3,658 m) at the same time to better accommodate international service (making it the fourth-longest runway in Florida).
+The airport was renamed Southwest Florida International Airport on May 14, 1993, which was its tenth anniversary.
+The name change coincided with an expansion of the terminal which included a 55,000 square foot Federal Inspection facility to replace the first facility.
+The larger facility opened in 1994 and was connected to the original terminal's Concourse A. The runway was also lengthened to 12,000 ft (3,658 m) at the same time to better accommodate international service (making it the fourth-longest runway in Florida).

-In 1988 the airport exceeded its annual capacity of 3 million passengers; by 2004, the airport was serving nearly 7 million passengers annually.
-In 1998, the original terminal was expanded with a new wing added to Concourse B which included three additional gates, bringing the total to 17.
+In 1988, the airport exceeded its annual capacity of 3 million passengers; by 2004, the airport was serving nearly 7 million passengers annually.
+In 1998, the original terminal was expanded with a new wing added to Concourse B that included three additional gates, bringing the total to 17.

-LTU International delivered Fort Myers its first nonstop flights to Europe in April 1994, introducing service to Germany.
-The inaugural flight arrived from Munich via Düsseldorf, while the return to Munich stopped in both Miami and Düsseldorf.
-The new route came in response to rising tourism from Germany, which Lee County had spent the past several years cultivating.
+In April 1994, LTU International introduced the following route: Munich–Düsseldorf–Fort Myers–Miami–Düsseldorf–Munich.
+This was Fort Myers' first flight to Europe.
+It came in response to rising tourism from Germany, which Lee County had spent the past several years cultivating.
 The county considered Germany a natural market to target, given the sizable German-American community that lived in Southwest Florida and maintained ties with its country of origin.

-Condor joined LTU in 2000 with a flight to Frankfurt.
+Midfield terminal

-With the terminal operating at more than double its intended capacity, construction of a new Midfield Terminal Complex began in February 2002.
+With the original terminal operating at more than double its intended capacity, construction of the current midfield terminal began in February 2002.
 The $438 million terminal opened on September 9, 2005.
-The terminal, designed by Spillis Candela/DMJM Aviation, has three concourses and 28 gates and can eventually expand to five concourses with 65 gates.

-Demolition of the former terminal north of the airfield was completed in spring 2006.
-However, the original terminal's parking lot and other related infrastructure still stand at the end of Chamberlin Parkway.
+The terminal has three concourses and 28 gates.
+Demolition of the original terminal north of the airfield was completed in spring 2006.
+The original terminal's parking lot still stands at the end of Chamberlin Parkway.
 The former terminal's ramp, now known as North Ramp, is now primarily used as a base for Western Global Airlines, an Estero-based cargo airline.

-After deciding to prioritize its service to Orlando, Condor withdrew from Fort Myers in 2007.
-Two years later, Air Berlin replaced LTU at the airport following the merger of the two airlines.